endurantgames/cosmiclegends/src/glossary.md

 Detective
 :   An Approach of a hero.
 Describes how much the hero likes to solve problems by connecting information. (*Understanding* in Harmony Drive.)

+Dual-Class
+:   A hero who is a member of two classes and switches between two forms; each form having a different appearance, class, abilities, and powers.
+See also *Multi-Class*.

 Edge Success
 :   A die that comes up a 1.
 A player can count this as a Success as if it were a 5 or 6, but only if they agree to a consequence presented by the Editor.